Ryder-MHumble/TDA-YOLO/README.md

 This directory contains the results from the training phase of the models.
 It is subdivided into three specific subdirectories:

-- **YOLO**: Contains training result images and logs for the standard YOLO model.
+- **YOLO**: Contains training result images and logs for the standard YOLO models and other YOLO models during the research.

 - **TDA-YOLO**: Stores training results specific to our proposed TDA-YOLO model, including visual outputs and log files.

-- **Other-YOLO**: Includes training results for other YOLO variants compared in this study.

 ### 2. Value

 This directory includes validation data from the testing phase of the models.
 The structure is similar to the "Train" directory:

-- **YOLO**: Contains validation result images and logs for the standard YOLO model.
+- **YOLO**: Contains validation result images and logs for the standard YOLO models and other YOLO models during the research.

 - **TDA-YOLO**: Stores validation results for the TDA-YOLO model.

-- **Other-YOLO**: Includes validation data for other YOLO variants evaluated during the research.

 ## How to Use This Repository